DEVELOPER

 Transaction Types

-Transactions completed with the Embedded Checkout Form are Sales—meaning Auth and Capture are completed in one request.
-After the initial sale, a transaction token is returned in the response that can be used for subsequent payment functionality, such as voids, refunds, and reversals.
+After the initial payment data intake, a transaction token is returned in the response that can be used for subsequent payment functionality, such as voids, refunds, and reversals.
 Read the API Specification to learn more and contact us to discuss adding additional transaction types to your integration.

 Quick Start